forgotten-pillar/fp-notes/content/sanctification/fanaticism.md

 ---
 publish: true
 title: Fanaticism
+description: Explore the delicate balance between spiritual passion and fanaticism.
+Uncover strategies to maintain authentic faith, avoid destructive extremes, and cultivate unity, mercy, and individual spiritual growth.
+fp-social-media: Are you walking the line between zealous faith and toxic rigidity?
+Discover how to keep your spiritual journey authentic, compassionate, and true. 🙏✨
+tags:
 ---
 ## "Beware of fanaticism"

+> [!abstract] Abstract
+> Spiritual fanaticism is a complex phenomenon that can manifest in two ways: mischaracterizing genuine spiritual zeal as fanaticism, and creating destructive extremism within religious communities.
+The key is maintaining balance through humility, mercy, and a focus on core spiritual principles while avoiding rigid, narrow interpretations of faith.

 > The baptism of the Holy Ghost as on the day of Pentecost will lead to a **revival of true religion** and to the performance of many wonderful works.
 Heavenly intelligences will come among us, and men will speak as they are moved upon by the Holy Spirit of God.
 But should the Lord work upon men as He did on and after the day of Pentecost, many who now claim to believe the truth would know so very little of the operation of the Holy Spirit that they would cry, “**Beware of fanaticism**.”
 They would say of those **who were filled with the Spirit**, “These men are full of new wine.” [{EGW; 2SM 57.1; 1958}](https://egwwritings.org/read?panels=p99.314&index=0)

-"Fanaticism" is a negative label which will be used against those who are filled with the Holy Spirit.
-The mislabeling will be given by lukewarm Christians.
+“Fanaticism” is a negative label which will be applied to those who are filled with the Holy Spirit.
+This mislabeling typically comes from lukewarm Christians.

 > There are many in the church who at heart belong to the world, but God calls upon those who claim to believe the advanced truth, to rise above the present attitude of the popular churches of today. **Where is the self-denial, where is the cross-bearing that Christ has said should characterize his followers?** The reason we have had so little influence upon unbelieving relatives and associates is that we have manifested little decided difference in our practices from those of the world.
 Parents need to awake, and purify their souls by practicing the truth in their home life. **When we reach the standard that the Lord would have us reach, worldlings will regard Seventh-day Adventists as odd, singular, straight-laced extremists.** “We are made a spectacle unto the world, and to angels, and to men.” [{EGW; RH January 9, 1894, par.
 10}](https://egwwritings.org/read?panels=p821.13263&index=0)

-## What is the purpose of fanaticism?
+## What is the Purpose of Fanaticism?

-But although the true godliness will be labeled as fanaticism, there is a true fanaticism which will do harm to the cause of God.
+While true godliness may be labeled as fanaticism, there is also a true fanaticism that can injure the cause of God.

 > We have found in our experience that **if Satan cannot keep souls bound in the ice of indifference, he will try to push them into the fire of fanaticism**.
 When the Spirit of the Lord comes among His people, the enemy seizes the opportunity **to work also**, seeking to mold the work of God through the **peculiar, unsanctified traits of different ones who are connected with that work**.
 Thus there is always danger that unwise moves will be made.
 Many carry on a work of their own devising, a work which God has not prompted. [{EGW; 5T 644.3; 1889}](https://egwwritings.org/read?panels=p113.3126&index=0)